simonswiss/baby-names-react-hooks/LESSONS.md

 ### 8. Identify the need to elevate state to a parent component in React

 In this lesson, we look at our "component breakdown diagram" again.
-It becomes apparent that the state for the input field `search` value needs to also be available for the `NamesList` component.
+It becomes apparent that the state for the input field `search` value needs to also be available for the `NamePicker` component.
 We therefore elevate that piece of state to their common parent (App.js), and pass it down to both components via props.

 ### 9. Filter a JavaScript array with JSX and the `Array.filter()` method

 In this lesson, we use application state to filter a list of names from a JavaScript array.
-When users type a search string in the `Search` component, the `NamesList` component re-renders with the updated list of names matching the search.
+When users type a search string in the `Search` component, the `NamePicker` component re-renders with the updated list of names matching the search.

 ### 10. Update state in React with the update function provided by the `useState` hook